 \$UPDATE='NO'- no update is used.
-Every approximation of the Jacobian matrix is computed numerically using differences.
+Every approximation of the Jacobian matrix is computed numerically by using differences.

-\$UPDATE='B' - the Schubert update [98] for sparse Jacobian matrices is used in almost all iterations.
-Only after restart, the Jacobian matrix is approximated numerically using differences.
+\$UPDATE='B' - the Schubert update [109] is used in almost all iterations.
+Only after restart, the Jacobian matrix is approximated numerically by using differences.